GoogleCloudPlatform/python-docs-samples/cloud-media-livestream/keypublisher/README.md

   --location=us-central1
 ```

+## Supported Python Versions

+The code samples for key publisher are compatible with all current active and
+maintenance versions of Python.

+Python >= 3.7

 ## Testing

 You can run unit tests for this code in a local environment.
 These tests do not